knowsuchagency/promptic/README.md

 ### 90% of what you need for LLM app development.
 Nothing you don't.

 Promptic is the most pythonic way to build LLM applications.
-Built on top of [liteLLM][litellm], you're never locked in to an LLM provider and can switch to the latest and greatest with a single line of code.
+Built on top of [LiteLLM][litellm], you're never locked in to an LLM provider and can switch to the latest and greatest with a single line of code.
 Promptic gets out of your way so you can focus entirely on building features.

 ### At a glance